-The SyncManager watchdog is reset with each successful EtherCAT process data communication with the terminal.
-If, for example, no EtherCAT process data communication with the terminal takes place for longer than the set and activated SM watchdog time due to a line interruption, the watchdog is triggered.
-The status of the terminal (usually OP) remains unaffected.
-The watchdog is only reset again by a successful EtherCAT process data access.
+The SyncManager watchdog is reset after each successful EtherCAT process data communication with the terminal.
+If no EtherCAT process data communication takes place with the terminal for longer than the set and activated SM watchdog time, e.g. in the event of a line interruption, the watchdog is triggered and the outputs are set to FALSE.
+The OP state of the terminal is unaffected.
+The watchdog is only reset after a successful EtherCAT process data access.
+Set the monitoring time as described below.

-The SyncManager watchdog is therefore a monitoring for correct and timely process data communication with the ESC from the EtherCAT side.
+The SyncManager watchdog monitors correct and timely process data communication with the ESC from the EtherCAT side.